 Choosing to use alcohol and/or other drugs and choosing to engage in sexual activity

 are two separate choices.
-While certain choices may increase a person’s risk of assault,only the person who committed the assault is to blame.
+While certain choices may increase a person’s risk of sexual

-Addressing sexual misconduct is more important than determining whether the complainant
+Addressing sexual violence is more important than determining whether the complainant

 may have violated policies about alcohol and/or other drugs.
 Therefore, the College

-encourages the reporting of sexual misconduct inallcircumstances.
+encourages the reporting of sexual violence inallcircumstances.
 The College also recognizes that respondents sometimes use alcohol

-and/or other drugs as a tool to facilitate sexual assault.
+and/or other drugs as a tool to facilitate sexual violence.

 At the discretion of the Director of Student Conduct, student complainants who used